Does transcription run locally?

 MP3, MP4, M4A, WAV, MOV, WEBM, OGG, and AVI for both audio and video.
 You can also paste a direct media URL and SaidVault will fetch and transcribe it.

-Yes — TXT, PDF, and SRT.
+Yes — TXT, Markdown, PDF, SRT, and VTT.
 PDF exports include a header with reference date, file size, source SHA-256 hash, model used, language, duration, and word count.

 Can I assign speakers?